Spiros94/ODT2Excel/README.md

 ODT2Excel
 =========

-Python based script that translates ODT files to Excel readable files
+This is a tool for the Oommf Project (http://math.nist.gov/oommf/) and more specific for the files outputed from the mmGraph tool.
+Python based script that translates ODT files to Excel files.

 Installation
 --------------